 The Kansas City Monarchs were the longest-running franchise in the history of baseball's Negro Leagues.
 Operating in Kansas City, Missouri, they were members of the Negro National League from its founding in 1920 until its demise in 1930, and were members of the Negro American League throughout its existence from 1937 until 1962.
 Founded and owned by and owned by J.L.
 Wilkinson, the Monarchs became the first professional baseball team to use a portable lighting system to play games at night in 1930, five years before any major league team did.

 Following the breaking of the color bar and the raiding of many Negro Leagues teams by the white majors, J.L.
 Wilkinson sold his interest in the club to partner Tom Baird after the 1948 season and retired.
 When the Kansas City A's began play in 1955, the Monarchs found themselves paying increasingly exorbitant rent and fees for use of Municipal Stadium, and Baird sold a number of players to major league organizations and released manager Buck O'Neil, who then signed as a scout for the Chicago Cubs.
-He then sold the franchise to entrepreneur Ted Rasberry, who kept the team's name but based it out of Grand Rapids, Michigan.
-After having sent more players to the major leagues than any other Negro League franchise, the Monarchs finally disbanded at the close of the 1965 season.
+Baird became a scout for the Kansas City Athletics and then sold the Monarchs franchise to entrepreneur and owner of the Detroit club, Ted Rasberry, who kept the team's name but based it out of Grand Rapids, Michigan.
+After having sent more players to the major leagues than any other Negro League franchise, the Monarchs barnstormed after the end of the NAL, finally disbanding after the 1965 season.

 Hall of Famers primarily associated with the Monarchs are Bullet Rogan, J.L.
 Wilkinson, Jose Mendez, Satchel Paige, Hilton Smith, and Willard Brown.
 Other Hall of Famers who spent a season or more with the Monarchs are Cristobal Torriente, Andy Cooper, Turkey Stearnes, Cool Papa Bell, Bill Foster, Willie Wells, Ernie Banks, and Jackie Robinson.

-- Janet Bruce: The Kansas City Monarchs, University Press of Kansas, Lawrence, KS, 1985.
+- Janet Bruce-Campbell: The Kansas City Monarchs, University Press of Kansas, Lawrence, KS, 1985.

-- Dick Clark & Larry Lester, eds.: The Negro Leagues Book, The Society for American Baseball Research, Cleveland, OH, 1994.
+- Dick Clark and Larry Lester, eds.: The Negro Leagues Book, The Society for American Baseball Research, Cleveland, OH, 1994.

 - Phil S. Dixon: The Monarchs 1920-1938, Featuring Wilber "Bullet" Rogan, Mariah Press, Sioux Falls, SD, 2002.